 Let’s face it.
 Between the soccer betting, the horse racing and the casinos, Singaporeans are spoilt for choice to indulge our gambling habits.
 Unfortunately, this means that we’re also needing more and more money to keep playing these games of chance.
 For some, Lady Luck keeps going to the toilet every time they try to place a bet and they end up losing their pants at the tables.
 Resorting to a personal loan to continue is not a good idea, but somehow a reasonably popular one with punters here.

-If you really, really, feel the need to dive into the casino and gamble, we can’t stop you.
+If you really, really, feel the need to dive into the casino and gamble now that the JB customs are open and you can visit Genting Highlands, we can’t stop you.
 But we can provide you with 5 gambling safety tips that would hopefully save you from losing too much.

 2. To buy second-hand watches or other expensive 2nd hand goods